Snowflake-Labs/sfquickstarts/site/sfguides/src/build_a_custom_model_for_anomaly_detection/build_a_custom_model_for_anomaly_detection.md

 * On the top right, click on Notebook down arrow and select **Import .ipynb** file from the dropdown menu
 * Select the file you downloaded in step 1 above
 3. In the Create Notebook popup
-* For Notebook location, select your database and schema
+* For Notebook location, select your database and public schema
 * Select your **Warehouse**.
 You will want to have access to a container with a gpu cluster
 * Click on Create button
+4. Open the notebook once created and add the following packages by using the "Packages" button on the top right
+  * snowflake-snowpark-python
+  * snowflake-ml-python

 ---